 The development gap between boys and girls is explained by the theory first put forward by Charles Darwin.
 It’s part of our evolutionary process.

-“Certainly, long ago there may have been good reason for a female to choose an older male mate,” said Dr. James Meyer, a Marshfield Clinic pediatrician.
+“Long ago there were likely compelling reasons for a female to choose an older male mate,” said Dr. Valerie Hay, a Marshfield Clinic pediatrician.
 “The older male is likely to be stronger and more established in his societal role.”

-From an evolutionary perspective, women develop faster so they do not choose a male of their same age, who is less able to protect and provide for them and their potential child.
+From an evolutionary perspective, women develop faster so they do not choose a male of their same age, who may be less able to protect and provide for them and their potential child.
 This is, of course, no longer the norm in modern society.

-“As we’ve developed shared values and morals as a society, that tends to mute the process that biology was trying to encourage,” Meyer said.
+“As we’ve evolved and developed shared values and morals as a society, that tends to mute the process that biology was trying to encourage,” Hay said.

 Big decisions, immature brains